 His unconventional methods soon evoked the opposition of some other missionaries (and of some orthodox Hindus, too).
+His first opponent was the fellow missionary in Madurai Gonçalo Fernandes (1541–1619).
 In 1613 he was even criticized by a Cardinal, but with the support of the Archbishop of Cranganore and because of his high birth he won the case.
 The final victory came in 1623 with the Letter of conciliation (?) by the Pope.
-In his late years RDeN became blind.
+In his late years he became blind.
 He spent a few years in retirement in Jaffna, but felt unhappy there, and moved to Mailapur, where he died.
 He was not the author of the Ézour-védam.

-– on his works in Indian languages see Dahmen and Caland (with citations) below.
+– On his works in Indian languages see also Dahmen and Caland (with citations) below.

 Sources: A. Bal[lini], Enc.
 Ital.
 12, 1931, 619 with portrait; W. Caland, “R. de’ N. and the Sanskrit Language and Literature”, AO 3, 1924, 38-51; *Koch, Jesuitenlexikon; A. Sauliere, Indica.
 The IHRI Silver Jubilee Comm.
 Vol. Bombay 1953, 372-376 with portrait; published works listed in *Sommervogel; Tucci 2005, 134-136; I.G. Županov, Disputed Mission.
 Jesuit Experiments and Brahmanical Knowledge in Seventeenth-century India.
 Delhi 1999 (with further references); Wikipedia with portrait (another in German version).